IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 OpenShift
 ---------

 From the Dataverse perspective, we are in the business of providing a "template" for OpenShift that describes how the various components we build our application on (Glassfish, PostgreSQL, Solr, the Dataverse war file itself, etc.) work together.
-We also plan to publish Docker images to DockerHub but for now we are trying to use the Dataverse images published to https://hub.docker.com/r/ndslabs/
+We publish Docker images to DockerHub at https://hub.docker.com/u/iqss/ that are used in the OpenShift template.
+Dataverse's use of Docker is documented below in a separate section.

 The OpenShift template for Dataverse can be found at ``conf/openshift/openshift.json`` and if you need to hack on the template or related files under ``conf/docker`` it is recommended that you iterate on them using Minishift.